-6. The Municipal Planning Appeal Authority Registrar must, within seven days after a Presiding Officer has made a ruling on an urgent application, serve written notice of the ruling on -

-- (a) the appellant whose appeal was the subject of the urgent application; and - (b) the applicant.
+- 6. The Municipal Planning Appeal Authority Registrar must, within seven days after a Presiding Officer has made a ruling on an urgent application, serve written notice of the ruling on- - (a) the appellant whose appeal was the subject of the urgent application; and - (b) the applicant.

-SCHEDULE 13 TRANSITIONAL MEASURES (Section 127)
+SCHEDULE 13 TRANSITIONAL MEASURES (Section 138)

-Part 1: Ordinance
+Part 1: Town Planning Ordinance

-Application for special consent approved in terms of the Ordinance
+Application for special consent approved in terms of the Town Planning Ordinance

-1.(1) An approval for special consent in terms of section 67bis of the Ordinance must be regarded as consent by the Municipality in terms of the land use scheme contemplated in section 54(3)(a) of this By-law.

-(2) For the purposes of section 60(2) of this By-law, the effective date of a Municipality's special consent contemplated in section 67bis of the Ordinance is -

-(a) the date of expiry of the 28 day period referred to section 67ter of the Ordinance, if no appeal was lodged against the decision of the Municipality; or

-(b) the date that the appeal was decided, if an appeal was lodged against the decision of the Municipality in terms of section 67ter of the Ordinance.
+- 1.(1) An approval for special consent in terms of section 67bis of the Town Planning Ordinance must be regarded as consent by the Municipality in terms of the land use scheme contemplated in section 62(3)(a) of this By-law. - (2) For the purposes of section 68(2) of this By-law, the effective date of a Municipality's special consent contemplated in section 67bis of the Town Planning Ordinance is- - (a) the date of expiry of the 28 day period referred to section 67ter of the Town Planning Ordinance, if no appeal was lodged against the decision of the Municipality; or - (b) the date that the appeal was decided, if an appeal was lodged against the decision of the Municipality in terms of section 67ter of the Town Planning Ordinance.

-Application for special consent in terms of the Ordinance not finalised before commencement of this Bylaw

-2.(1) An application for special consent in terms of section 67bis of the Ordinance, that has not been finalised before the commencement of this By-law, must be continued in terms of this By-law.
+Pending application for special consent in terms of the Town Planning Ordinance

-(2) The Municipal Planning Registrar must confirm the corresponding provision in the application process from which the application for municipal planning approval must be continued.

-(3) An applicant does not have to comply with a requirement in terms of this By-law that are more onerous than the requirements of the Ordinance in respect of a provision of this By-law that precedes the provision from which the application for municipal planning approval must be continued.

-(4) An applicant does not have to comply with a requirement of the Ordinance that is more onerous than the requirements of this By-law.
+- 2.(1) A pending application for special consent in terms of section 67bis of the Town Planning Ordinance must be continued in terms of this By-law. - (2) The Municipal Planning Registrar must confirm the corresponding provision in the application process from which the application for municipal planning approval must be continued. - (3) An applicant does not have to comply with a requirement in terms of this By-law that are more onerous than the requirements of the Town Planning Ordinance in respect of a provision of this By-law that precedes the provision from which the application for municipal planning approval must be continued. - (4) An applicant does not have to comply with a requirement of the Town Planning Ordinance that is more onerous than the requirements of this By-law.